 - Development in accordance with a safety standard: Tools involved in embedded software development are mostly PC based and typically not developed according to a safety standard.

-Tool qualification of BTC tools
+ISO 26262 tool qualification of BTC tools

 To make this as easy as possible for our users, BTC has worked with German certification authority TÜV Süd to get a pre-qualification certificate that we provide free of charge to our customers.
 This certificate addresses the methods “b.” and “c.” mentioned above.
 For method “b.”, TÜV Süd has performed an in-depth analysis of our internal development process by looking at things like requirements management, change management, traceability as well as our processes and documentation inside of our quality assurance team (which by the way is and should be independent from the development department).
 For method c. we developed a test suite with over 600 different software units (e.g. Simulink models), more than 50% of them provided by customers to have realistic examples of real automotive embedded development projects.
 Both methods have been performed for all use cases of our toolchain incl.
-Requirements-based Testing, Back-to-Back Testing, code coverage analysis, automatic test generation, robustness analysis, formal specification and formal verification.
+Requirements-based testing, Back-to-back testing, code coverage analysis, formal specification and formal verification.
 Assuming a customer stays within the supported environment (meaning he should use one of the officially supported versions of Matlab, TargetLink, Windows etc.), there are no additional measures needed on his side.
 It is in particular not needed to run a validation suite on the customer side (which always costs a lot of time and money).

-Within a safety critical project, tool qualification is only needed for some tools.
+Within a safety critical project, ISO 26262 tool qualification is only needed for some tools.
 To determine if a tool qualification is needed or not, ISO 26262 describes a simple two-step process to find out how much confidence we need to have in a particular tool.
 If no confidence is needed, we get the lowest tool confidence level (TCL 1) and a tool qualification is not needed.
 Test tools (like the BTC tool chain) usually require a high level of confidence and therefore a tool qualification.
 While this can be an expensive and time-consuming process, a tool pre-qualification from authorities like TÜV can almost eliminate the qualification efforts on the user side.